- E-Type history

 An increased track, longer monocoque and the weight of the V12 engine turned the series 3 from a purist’s sports car to more of a long distance cruiser but sales were strong and the V12 continued until 1975 when it was replaced by the XJS.

 At Motor legends we don’t want the legacy to die but we recognise that times have changed.
-The Motor Legends E-type combines the timeless beauty of the series 1 car with the increased practicality of a strengthened V12 monocoque offering more space, and is powered by a new 9.2 litre alloy V12 with either 6 speed automatic or 6 speed manual transmissions.
-Considerable reengineering of the brakes, suspension and steering ensures that the car drives and handles sublimely.
+The Motor Legends E-type combines the timeless beauty of the series 1 car with the increased practicality of a strengthened V12 monocoque offering more space, and is powered by a new 7 litre alloy V8 with either 6 speed automatic or 6 speed manual transmissions.
+New brakes, suspension and steering ensures that the car drives and handles sublimely.